Producers and Consumers

 What are Producers?

-Producers publish messages to a topic at the end of a partition.
+Producers publish messages by appending to the end of a topic partition.

 If the key is null

-, then a round-robin algorithm is used to balance the messages across all partitions.
+up to Kafka 2.3: a round-robin partitioner is used to balance the messages across all partitions

-If you want you can also implement a custom partitioning strategy to store messages in a specific partition following any kind of business rule.
+You can also implement your own custom partitioning strategy to store messages in a specific partition following any kind of business rule.

 What are Consumers?